zakimjz/zakimjz.github.io/pages/courses/datamining/assign8.md

  FILENAME is the datafile name, $k$ is the number of clusters to find, and
- $n$ is the number of data points to use (default=1000), $spread$ is the spread value for Gaussian kernel ($\sigma^2$), and finally $obj$ is the spectral clustering objective -- one of 'ratio', 'asymmetric' or 'symmetric', where the latter two refer to the type of Laplacian for normalized cut objective.
+ $n$ is the number of data points to use (default=1000), $spread$ is the spread value for Gaussian kernel ($\sigma^2$), and finally $obj$ is the spectral clustering objective -- one of 'ratio', 'asymmetric' or 'symmetric', where the first refers to ratio cut objective, and the latter two refer to the type of Laplacian for normalized cut objective.

  Note that you should report the